zachmccabe/zachmccabe.github.io/_travel/dumb-questions.md

 When you're working across cultures or languages it's important to think about how you ask questions.

+>"What is felt to be a message in one language does not necessarily survive the translation process.
+Information is more than words: it is words that fit into a cultural framework.
+Culturally adequate translation is an undervalued art."
+>
+> Geert Hofstede et al., "Intercultural Encounters," in Cultures and Organizations: software of the mind.
+(New York: McGraw Hill, 2010), 394.

 Although it took me a few years' worth of awkward conversations after moving back to the US, eventually I did learn that American's reputation for valuing blunt talk holds true.
 Questions delivered this way generally work well, too.
 (Maybe skewing a bit to business talk.
 Well-represented between both men and women.
 But then, I look like a straight, white dude and speak with an American accent.
 N=1.)

-Direct talk will have the opposite effect you want if you are an American in East Asia.
-What works so well in the US won't have the same appeal in "another place."
-You won't come off as a confident straight shooter.
-You'll come off as juvenile, incompetent or hard to work with.

-For example, in the United States and parts of Western Europe people generally expect direct talk:
+For example, in North America and parts of Western Europe people have expectations about direct talk:

-+ You ask me a question, and I give you a blunt answer.
++ You ask me a question, and I give you a specific answer.
 Culturally, this signals "honesty."
 That's good!
 + You'll avoid asking about things that are too personal.
 That'd be rude because you'd embarrass me, or both of us.

-Meanwhile, in NE Asia people don't read it that way:
+Meanwhile, in NE Asia people don't read these situations that way:

-+ You ask me a question, and I avoid responding with a straightforward "no." That'd be rude because I'd embarrass you.
++ You ask me a question, and I avoid responding with a simple "no." That'd be rude because I'd embarrass you.
 + You ask about things that are personal but expect me to give you a vague answer.
 Culturally, this signals my "modesty."
 That's good!

+What works so well in the US won't have the same appeal in "another place."
+You won't come off as a confident straight shooter.
+You might come off as childish, incompetent or hard to work with.

 Wherever you're from, you can think of some exceptions to patterns like these.
 Nevertheless, there are patterns.
 The questions we ask each other are built on top of our cultural expectations about how somebody "should" communicate.